 Chuckwagon Dinner at the PowWow Grounds by 2 Mules Chuckwagon

-With a blend of Dutch cooking and open-fire cooking, diners enjoy Mile-High Sourdough Biscuits, Trail Beans and cooked-to-order NY Strips.
-As the sun dips towards the mountains, diners can watch the magic happen from preparing the fire, the mixing of the biscuit dough to seasoning of the steaks.
+With a blend of Dutch and open-fire cooking, diners enjoy Mile-High Sourdough Biscuits, Trail Beans and cooked-to-order NY Strips.
+As the sun dips towards the mountains, diners can watch the magic happen, from preparing the fire to mixing the biscuit dough to seasoning the steaks.

-Sitting in the shade of trees, I saddled up to the picnic table with a plate with my steak a scoop of beans and the most perfect biscuit.
-The biscuit got a slap of butter, and I let that melt for a minute then grabbed my steak knife.
+Sitting in the shade of trees, I saddled up to the picnic table with a plate containing my steak, a scoop of beans and the most perfect biscuit.
+The biscuit got a slap of butter, and I let that melt for a minute before grabbing my steak knife.
 After the first bite, I wanted to know 2 Mules Chuckwagon’s seasoning mix.
 It was perfect.

-The biscuit was light and fluffy, so I had two.
+The biscuits were light and fluffy, so I had two.
 The beans were spicy and smokey.
-Not to be outdone, dinner was followed with a Dutch-baked fruit cobbler with vanilla ice cream.
+Not to be outdone, dinner was followed by a Dutch-baked fruit cobbler with vanilla ice cream.

-For an authentic Chuckwagon meal, I highly recommend reserving a dinner with 2 Mules Chuckwagon.
+I highly recommend reserving a dinner with 2 Mules Chuckwagon for an authentic Chuckwagon meal.

 Located at 720 Sheridan Ave., Cody.
-Adult dinner is $50 and kids (10 and younger) are $20.
+Adult dinner is $50, and kids (10 and younger) are $20.
 Beer and wine are available for purchase.
-Dinner is served on Tuesdays Reservations are made through the Center of the West.
+Dinner is served on Monday, Tuesday.
+Thursday and Friday.
+Reservations are made through the Center of the West.

 Cody Cattle Company

-For a buffet dinner with a show, then the Cody Cattle Company is the way to go.
+The Cody Cattle Company is the way to go for a buffet dinner with a show.
 Ryan Martin and the Triple C Cowboys offer an evening of originals plus sign-along classics.
 The all-you-can-eat dinner includes Beef Brisket, BBQ Chicken, Baked Beans, Potatoes, Cole Slaw and more.
 Just save room for brownies for dessert.
 Beer and wine are available.

 Cody Steakhouse